PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 $$5 \times 0.98 = 4.9$$

-We do the same for the PBR&B numbers and add them together to get Jake's rating of Miranda Lambert.
+We do the same for the PBR&B numbers and add them together to get our estimate of Jake's rating of Miranda Lambert.

 $$rating_{Jake,Miranda} =  5 \times 0.98 + 1 \times 0.05 = 4.9 + 0.05 = 4.95$$